Medicine Making with Medicinal Mushrooms

 - Notebook, snack, beverage

-*Anna Sitkoff is currently a student of Naturopathic Medicine at Bastyr University.
+Anna Sitkoff is currently a student of Naturopathic Medicine at Bastyr University and will graduate with her ND this year.
 Prior to beginning these studies, she was trained in the field of nutritions sciences.
 Above all, she is a student of nature and has an undying passion for botanical and mycological medicine.
 Anna is an advocate of using the medicinal and edible plants and mushroom that grow were we grow.
 She continues to study the local medicinal mushrooms of the Pacific Northwest intimately, and it is her desire to teach others of their strong medicine, as well and the most beneficial ways to extract and ingest this medicine.
 Anna is an avid researcher and she is passionately interested in merging ethnomycological uses, current research, and her own experiences in her teaching.